-But in the cool breeze of this December day, the outrage that erupted from this case seemed a memory.
-The only expression of disappointment came from the victim's parents and the lawyers who had fought to delay the release.
+But in the cool breeze of this December day, the outrage that sprouted from this case seemed a memory.
+The only expression of disappointment came from the victim’s parents and the lawyers who had fought to defer release.

 “Crime has won.
 We have lost,” Singh said.
 “Our efforts for three years have failed.”

 “If they understood my daughter’s pain, if they understood my pain,” she continued, “the culprit would not be free.”

 “He deserves the same punishment as the four who’ve been given the death penalty.
 It should set a historic example in society that if you treat women and girls this way, no one will be spared.”

 India’s juvenile justice laws were drafted with the best of intentions and aimed at reform for minors.

 In the aftermath of the gang rape, a bill introduced in parliament sought to amend the law to make exceptions for heinous crimes.
 But that bill was tabled in the upper house.